Hiring Workers

 Withholding Taxes

-A statutory nonemployee is not subject to tax withholding.
+A statutory nonemployee is not subject to withholding taxes and therefore, is not issued Form W-2.

 Schedule C and Self-Employment Taxes for Statutory Nonemployees

-Schedule C and Schedule SE are filed along with Form 1040.
+Schedule C and Schedule SE are filed with Form 1040.